libavg/libavg/sphinxdoc/player.rst

                 events.
 By default, it listens to events on the default TUIO UDP port 3333, but this can be configured using the environment variable :envvar:`AVG_TUIO_PORT`.

-            :samp:`APPLETRACKPAD`:
-                Uses the trackpad built into Mac Book Pros to generate events.

             :samp:`LINUXMTDEV`:
                 Uses the linux mtdev library to interface to multitouch devices.